 Fellows will have the option of a concentration in neurotrauma and critical care.
 Barnes-Jewish Hospital is a nationally certified Level 1 Trauma center.
 It is one of the busiest trauma centers in the region with 13,000 trauma patients each year.
 The fellows will work closely with Neurological Surgery and Critical Care faculty and receive multidisciplinary training for the surgical and medical management of traumatic brain and spinal cord injuries.
 Translational neurotrauma research opportunities with exposure to clinical trials are also available to fellows.

-The fellow is a member of the Neurological Surgery faculty at Washington University School of Medicine with an appointment as a Clinical Instructor.
+The fellow is a member of the Neurological Surgery faculty at Washington University School of Medicine.
 All fellows within Neurological Surgery must be eligible for work within the United States as well as a permanent Missouri medical license and DEA license.
 Interested applicants should apply by sending a cover letter and curriculum vitae.